Online Learning: A Modern Introduction Using Convex Optimization: Stochastic Bandits

-Define by $\mu^\star$ the expected loss of the arm with the smallest expectation, that is $\min_{i=1,\dots,d} \ \mu_i$.
 Critical quantities in our analysis will be the \emph{gaps}, $\Delta_i:=\mu_i-\mu^\star$ for $i=1, \dots,d$, that measure the expected difference in losses between the arms and the optimal one.
-In particular, we can decompose the regret as a sum over the arms of the expected number of times we pull an arm multiplied by its gap. \begin{lemma} For any policy of selection of the arms, the regret is upper bounded by
+In particular, we can decompose the regret as a sum over the arms of the expected number of times we pull an arm multiplied by its gap. \begin{lemma} For any online policy of selection of the arms, the pseudo-regret is equal to

 \end{lemma} \begin{proof} Observe that

 Hence,